Poliplex PE100 Pipe

 Applications

-POLIplex® pipes are used to convey all types of liquids and gases for above and below ground applications including:
+POLIplex® high pressure polyethylene pipes are used to convey all types of liquids and gases for above and below ground applications including:

 - Urban water and gas supply